kraudy/IBM-i-pipeline/README.md

 Now, how to compile it?.

-First, connect to PUB400 with the code for ibm i plugin.
+First, connect to PUB400 with the Code4i plugin.
 Here you have the [Code for IBM i Docs](https://codefori.github.io/docs/quickstart/).
 These are actually pretty nice, shout out to Liam, Sébastien and the Code4i people.

 On the ibm i project explorer go to the simple project and set the [deploy location](https://ibm.github.io/vscode-ibmi-projectexplorer/#/pages/projectExplorer/source-and-deployment).
 Should look something like this